 These here United States and Canadian Provinces are always competing with each other to see who can give filmmakers the biggest tax break.
-I thought I'd gather all the official links in one place for the benefit of the interweb.
-Perhaps someone with more time and tax knowledge can put together a program that lets you plug in the variables of your production and it recommends which state has the optimum package for you.
-For now, this will have to do.
+I thought I’d gather all the official links in one place for the benefit of the interwebs.
+Perhaps someone with more time and tax knowledge can put together a program that lets you plug in the variables of your production and then recommends which state has the optimum package.
+For now, this will perhaps get you started.
+Check out the links at the bottom of the page for even more resources.

 WARNING: Since the economic downturn of 2008, many states have cut their filmmaking tax breaks.
 Be sure to confirm information is still current before incorporating it into your film budget.
 (And just because it is on an official state website doesn’t mean a program still exists, sadly.)